 We principally work with two periods: February-July and September-January.
 Standard traineeship periods are for a period of 4-6 months.
 However, we might consider extending the traineeship period up to one year based on the experience and needs.
 For the internship to be most successful, we require a minimum of a 4-day, but preferable a 5-day working week.

 EuroClio is always looking for trainees and dedicated students that:

-- Are in the final stage of their University Bachelor degree, in their Master degree or recently graduated;
+- Are in the final stage of their University Bachelor degree or in their Master degree;

 - Have a background in History, History Education and/or International Cooperation/Relations;